yugr/debian_pkg_test/README.md

 This tool should be easily adaptable to other dynamic checkers (sanitizers, Valgrind, etc.) although I do not have plans to implement this any time soon.
-Ping me if you think it may of help for your project though.
+Ping me if you think it may of help for your project.

-Tool fails to run tests for some packages:
+Tool fails to run tests for many packages due to
-* non-standard makefile names (e.g. GNUmakefile in batmon.app, makefile in bcpp, etc.)
+* non-standard makefile names (e.g. GNUmakefile in batmon.app, makefile in bcpp, Makefile.tests in xml2, etc.)
 * weird langs (Haskell, PHP, Ruby, etc.)
-* non-standard build system (e.g. SCons in balder2d, shell scripts in bomstrip, etc.)
+* non-standard build system (e.g. SCons in balder2d, waf in sushi, shell scripts in bomstrip, etc.)
 Still 70% of packages are testable on average.